sgdevmane/interview-guide/markdowns/react-native/react-native-questions.md

 ---

-## Animation and Gestures

-### 13. How do you implement complex animations and gesture handling in React Native?
+### Q13: How do you implement complex animations and gesture handling in React Native?

 **Answer:**
 React Native provides multiple animation APIs including Animated API, LayoutAnimation, and react-native-reanimated for complex animations and gesture handling.